 NYU Stern is pleased to participate in the Yellow Ribbon Program.
-This program is available to veterans of the U.S. Armed Forces who are 100% eligible for the new Post 9/11 GI Bill.
-During the 2016-2017 academic year, Stern will contribute up to $10,000 per year to MBA students.
-The Veterans Administration will match these funds for a potential total award of $20,000 per year.
+This program is available to service members and veterans of the U.S. Armed Forces who are 100% eligible for the Chapter 33 Post 9/11 benefit.
+During the 2023-2024 academic year, Stern will contribute awards of up to $31,600 per academic year to eligible MBA students.
+The Veterans Administration will match these funds for a total award of up to $63,200 per year.
 Yellow Ribbon recipients will receive the funds for the duration of their MBA tenure.
 Please visit the Department of Veterans Affairs website for additional information on eligibility.

 Veterans United Foundation Scholarship

 The Veterans United Foundation is committed to enhancing the lives of our nation’s military veterans, as well as their families.
 The program will be awarding five one-time scholarships of up to $50,000 each to help pay for tuition and books.
 Eligibility requirements as well as application instructions can be found on the foundation's website.